 17. Pros and cons of a specific topic

 Select a topic that users can relate to.
 Then walk them through the pros and cons in detail so that it becomes easier for them to make the right choice.

 Select any role in any industry and list down the required skills and how they can be required.

 Craft out blog posts related to your industry.
 Show your expertise and give people insider insights on what can be done on a specific topic.
 For instance, if you are in the social media field, a blog post like ‘10 strategies to increase followers organically on Instagram’ will be loved by your target audience.

 20. ‘Things you wish you knew before’ posts

-These kinds of posts focus on the lessons that you learned in your professional journey.
-Teach the best way your readers can do a thing without doing the same mistakes.
+These posts focus on the lessons you learned in your professional journey.
+Teach the best way your readers can do things without making the same mistakes.
 For example, ‘5 things you wish you knew before starting a blog’.

 Creative Blog Post ideas